vivekanand-vr/iNeuron-codebase/README.md

 - Databases : MySQL, MongoDB, PostgreSQL
 - Developer Tools : Git, Maven, SL4J, Apache Kafka, Redis Cache

+`Note: Core Java programs will be uploaded soon`

 ## Usage
 Pull the repo and import the projects in your Eclipse IDE, also make sure to include the necessary jar and war files to run the project.